nmoon4/Bike-Sharing-in-Washington-DC/README.md

 # Bike Sharing in Washington DC

-Data analysis looking into the effects of variables like time of day and temperature on the number of bike rentals.
+This project is a data analysis looking into the effects of variables like time of day and temperature on the number of bike rentals in Washington DC.

-The report can be seen by clicking on the pdf.
+The report is hosted at this link: https://bikeshare.netlify.app/